 Colossal Cave directly inspired the creation of the adventure game genre.
 Games such as Adventureland by Scott Adams, Zork by Infocom, and Mystery House by Roberta and Ken Williams were all directly influenced by Colossal Cave and as the story would tell these companies would go on to become key innovators for the early adventure game genre.

 Colossal Cave Adventure is considered one of video gaming’s most influential titles.

-Above my copy of the original TRS-80 release, I recently acquired this from the original owner, an Australian gentleman whom I got in contact with on Twitter, not only did he take his time tell me a bit about the item and its story but also shared his passion for old text adventures.
-Over its 40 years of lifetime, it has seen a move from Australia to Canada, 4 house moves and a world in computer gaming that has changed significantly.
+Above my copy of the original TRS-80 release, I recently acquired this from the original owner, an Australian gentleman whom I got in contact with on Twitter, not only did he take his time to tell me a bit about the item and its story but also shared his passion for old text adventures.
+Over its 40 year lifetime, it has seen a move from Australia to Canada, 4 house moves, and a world in computer gaming that has changed significantly.